Rari-Capital/nova/docs/README.md

 - It will first pay for the gas cost of L1 execution by calculating the ETH to send to the `relayer` using `(gasLimit > gasUsed ? gasUsed : gasLimit) * gasPrice`.
 Any remaining ETH will be sent back to the user who requested execution (just like how gas is refunded on L1 if the gas limit exceeds gas used).

 - It will then send the `rewardRecipient` the tip.
-If the request reverted, the recipient will only recieve 70% of the tip and the creator will be refunded the remaining 30%. **This is to incentivize relayers to act honestly.**
+If the request reverted, the recipient will only receive 50% of the tip and the creator will be refunded the remaining portion. **This is to incentivize relayers to act honestly.**

 - If the request did not revert, the `rewardRecipient` will be marked as the input token recipient for this request so they can claim the input tokens via [`claimInputTokens`](#claim-input-tokens).
 If the request reverted the creator of the request will be marked as the input token recipient.